jjenkov/pde-pdl-specification/pdl-specification.md

 floating point numbers.
 The 32 bit floating point tokens use the % character as type character.
 The 64-bit floating point tokens use the / character as type character.

-Representing a null floating point character is done using either the % or / character, followed directly by a semi-colon.
-Here are two examples of how a null floating point token could look;

-    %;
-    /;

 Here are some example 32 bit floating point tokens:

     %123.45;